frederic-perez/AmE-dictionary/data/dictionary.md

 __blotches__ _n_
 __blotter__ _n_ :five: __1__ Desk pad (or desk blotter), a table protector used when work such as painting or writing would otherwise damage the table or desk. _Desk blotter._ __2__ Police blotter, a daily record of arrests and other events at a police station. _Police blotters._ __3__ Blotting paper, used to absorb ink or oil from writing materials, particularly when quill or fountain pens were popular.
 __blotting__ _v_
-__bloviate__ _v intr_ :dart::three: /ˈbləʊvɪˌeɪt/ [:scroll: Mock-Latinate formation, from _blow_.]
+__bloviate__ _vi_ :dart::three: /ˈbləʊvɪˌeɪt/ [:scroll: Mock-Latinate formation, from _blow_.]
 To speak or write verbosely and windily.
 To talk at length, esp in an insubstantial but inflated manner. _Pundits bloviating on the radio._
 __blow away__ _phr v_ To surprise or amaze someone.
 __blow it off__
 __blow off__ _v_ _slang_ Slang To choose not to attend or accompany. _Those mornings you slept in and blew off the gym?
 That was the rest you needed._